qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-airbyte.md

 In a major benefit to Generative AI, businesses can leverage Airbyte's data replication capabilities to ensure that their data in Qdrant Hybrid Cloud is always up to date.
 This empowers all users of Retrieval Augmented Generation (RAG) applications with effective analysis and decision-making potential, all based on the latest information.
 Furthermore, by combining Airbyte's platform and Qdrant's hybrid cloud infrastructure, users can optimize their data operations while keeping costs under control via flexible pricing models tailored to individual usage requirements.

-// Insert quote from Airbyte

-## Optimizing Your GenAI Data Stack With Airbyte and Qdrant Hybrid Cloud
+**Optimizing Your GenAI Data Stack With Airbyte and Qdrant Hybrid Cloud**

 By integrating Airbyte with Qdrant Hybrid Cloud, you can achieve seamless data ingestion from diverse sources into Qdrant's powerful indexing system.
 This integration enables you to derive valuable insights from your data.
 Here are some key advantages: